Guthius/OpenGraal.Client/README.md

 ## Disclaimer

-OpenGraal is a educational project designed to explore game programming patterns and legacy content pipelines.
+OpenGraal is a educational project designed to explore game programming patterns.
 It is not associated with the original Graal Online.
 Please ensure you own the rights to any assets you use.